muasiq/grit/exampleSite/content/english/_index.md

     content: Not all solutions are efficient and future proof, We ensure both
   - name: Easy to Operate
     icon: fas fa-object-group
-    content: We make our system easy to operate with minimal guidance
+    content: We make our systems easy to operate with minimal guidance
   - name: 24h Service
     icon: fas fa-user-clock
     content: We provide 24h service for your convenience
   - name: Value For Money
     icon: fas fa-heart
-    content: You invest to make your system efficient, We ensure you earn more than your investment
+    content: You invest to make your system efficient, We ensure you earn more from your investment
   - name: Cloud Support
     icon: fas fa-cloud